PatternsTechGit/PT_ClientSideAuthorization/README.md

 }
 ```

-There to implement the functionality in the component view
+Go to `toolbar.component.ts` and use the `loggedInUser` to show the first and last name of logged-in user as below :

 ```
 <ul class="navbar-nav ml-auto">